Omentir

 If a prospect has not posted on LinkedIn in months, a weak system may output blank space or write, "Saw your post about..." with no actual topic.
 If a company description is missing, it may produce a generic compliment.
 If a job title is unusual, it may guess the buyer's responsibility and write something awkward.

-Design your copy blocks to adapt to missing data.
+Design copy blocks that still work when data is missing.
 Every optional variable needs a fallback, and every fallback needs to be good enough to send.
 The fallback should not announce that data is missing.
-It should simply choose a more general but still relevant opener.
+It should choose a more general opener that is still relevant.

 • Recent post missing: Use a role-based opener instead of pretending you saw activity.